rominana/projectportfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Microverse Student Project 1 - Figma Porfolio Clone
+# Microverse Student Project 1 - Porfolio
 > First Microverse student project.
-Figma Portfolio clone
+Figma Portfolio clone This project is a personal portfolio, guided by a figma design.

 ## Built With